dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 the client program,
 called `slambook`,
 provides a form into which users can enter some information.
-It uses Polymer data binding to bind the input data to Dart variables.
+It uses Polymer two-way data binding to bind the input data to Dart variables.
-When the user clicks the submit button, the Dart code formats the data into a JSON string, sends it to slambookserver using an OPTIONS request to get access first and then a POST request to send the data.
+When the user clicks the submit button, the Dart code formats the data into a JSON string, sends an OPTIONS request to get permission from the server, and then a POST request to send the data.
 When the response from the server is ready, the client displays it.